 Every time you upload a PDF to an online filler, you are making a decision about your data — whether you realise it or not.
-That tax form with your Social Security number.
+That tax form with your government identifier.
 That rental application with your bank details.
 That medical intake form with your health history.
 Where does it all go the moment you hit "upload"?

 The answer is uncomfortable: it goes to a server you do not control, in a data centre you have never visited, run by a company whose data retention policy you have probably never read.
 But there is another way — one where your PDF never leaves your device at all.
 This article explains how local PDF processing works, why it matters, and how to fill forms without ever handing your data to a stranger.